ionelmc/pytest-benchmark/docs/comparing.rst

     To use plotting you need to ``pip install pygal pygaljs`` or ``pip install pytest-benchmark[histogram]``.

 You can also get a nice plot with ``--benchmark-histogram``.
-The result is a modified Tukey box and wiskers plot where the outliers (the small bullets) are ``Min`` and ``Max``.
+The result is a modified Tukey box and whisker plot where the outliers (the small bullets) are ``Min`` and ``Max``.
 Note that if you do not supply a name for the plot it is recommended that ``--benchmark-histogram`` is the last option passed.